 - We encourage individuals with diverse backgrounds and experiences to apply, especially self-identified women and people of color.

-- We will respond to all applications and expect to respond within 8 weeks of the application due date.
+- We will respond to all applications and expect to respond by November 22, 2022.

-- If you need a decision significantly earlier than March 2022, please specify this in your application and apply as early as possible.
-We may be able to expedite the decision process.
+- If you need a decision significantly earlier than November 22, 2022, please specify this in your application and apply as early as possible.
+We may be able to expedite the decision process for you.

-- Proposal, no more than two pages.
-This should include a description of the projects or programs you are requesting funding for, how you see this contributing to your career progression in GCBRs, and a ½ page budget detailing the expenses you are requesting support for, and the level of support you need.
+- Proposal, no more than 500 words.
+This should include a description of the projects or programs you are requesting funding for, and how you see this contributing to your career progression in GCBRs.

-- Budget, if you are requesting funding for a GCBR-related project that does not fall under the standard tuition and stipend package (e.g. something other than funding for a PhD or master’s program).
-This should be a 1/2 page detailing the expenses you are requesting support for.
+- Budget, if you are requesting funding for a GCBR-related project that is *not* a graduate program.
+This should be roughly half a page detailing the expenses you are requesting support for.

-- Personal statement, no more than two pages.
+- Personal statement, no more than 500 words.
 This should describe your interest in this topic and motivations for applying, as well as your broader views about global catastrophic risks and related topics.

-- Academic transcript (undergrad and graduate, if applicable)
+- Academic transcript and GPA (undergrad and graduate, if applicable)

 - Optional: links to previous projects, websites, or other online material